-- Rehabilitation, reconstruction, and minor repair completed on 62 private residential structures. - Demolition of 2 dilapidated structures completed using grant funds.
-One additional demolition was performed using non-grant, locally donated funds. - 11 clients received home buyer counseling and 9 clients received downpayment assistance - Technical assistance to developers of affordable housing, including CHDOs and Habitat for Humanity. - Assisted Bryan Housing Authority by reviewing their Budget and Annual Plan for consistency with the City's Consolidated Plan - Provided technical assistance to Habitat who reported multiple homes built and sold. - Assisted the Brazos Valley Coalition for the Homeless (BVCH) on the Continuum of Care and assisted other agencies through BVCH. - Provided technical and/or funding assistance to 8 private developers of affordable owner and rental housing units. - Assisted city departments on Bryan's First Rehab Area.
-Assisted with the DASH Committee to eliminate substandard and/or dilapidate houses
+- Rehabilitation, reconstruction, and minor repair completed on 74 private residential structures. - 11 clients received homebuyer counseling and down-payment assistance for home purchases. - Provided technical assistance to 9 different private developers (7 for-profit and 2 non-profit) of affordable housing by new construction and rehabilitation activities.
+Technical Assistance was

+- provided to Habitat for Humanity who built and sold multiple homes, and ElderAid, a city certified CHDO, who also received funding for development of housing for senior citizens. - Assisted Bryan Housing Authority by reviewing their Budget and Annual Plan for consistency with the City's Consolidated Plan. - Assisted the Brazos Valley Coalition for the Homeless (BVCH) on the Continuum of Care and assisted other agencies through BVCH. - Assisted city departments on Bryan's First Rehab Area and with the Decent, Affordable Safe Housing (DASH) Committee to eliminate substandard and/or dilapidate houses and promote new affordable housing development.